dpalic/grails3-spring-security-keycloak-minimal/README.md

+# fixed version of dynamind of 4th April 2017

 # Getting Started

 _This assumes you have Docker installed and the Docker host IP is 127.0.0.1.
 If you use a different IP, consider find/replace across the entire repository._